ipsy-md/docs/docs/open-science/code-management/sharing.md

 **README file:** A README file is one of the most common way to document code.
 It should include:

 - A brief introduction explaining the scope of the code.
-- An installation procedure,
+- A clear installation procedure.
-- List of dependencies (libraries needed for the code to run) and requirements (e.g. specific version of a programming language and/or libraries).
+- A list of dependencies and requirements: programming language(s), libraries or other code and files needed to make you code work.
+It is not enough to state the name of a library, or a programming language, but it is essential to provide also their version (e.g. matplotlib >= 3.8.0).
-- Environment(s) where the code was tested/used (e.g. Ubuntu 24.04 lts).
+- Environment(s) where the code was tested/used (e.g. Ubuntu 26.04 lts).
 - A simple description of code structure, especially if your code contains different interconnected parts.
 - A clear usage description and a simple working example.
 - References: If your code is based on articles or specific methods, provide a reference to the methods.
 - Acknowledgements.

+!!! note "Share your code according to your language standards"
+    Each programming language uses specific tools and processes to ease and standardize code sharing, we recommend to follow language specific approaches to facilitate the sharing process and to allow other users to use your code.

 ### Choose a code hosting platform